-There are two deadly cobras, Nag and Nagaina, who threaten the safety of the garden.
+Rikki-tikki makes friends with some of the animals in the garden.
+There are two cobras, Nag and Nagaina, who terrorize the birds and other animals.
+Darzee, a bird who lives in the garden, and his wife have lost one of their fledglings to the snakes.
+Darzee begs Rikki-tikki to keep them and their children safe.
 Rikki-tikki decides he will kill the cobras, but first, he kills another deadly snake.
-It is his first kill, and the Englishman and his wife are impressed.
+It is his first kill, and his family are impressed.
 He is hailed a hero.
 This only makes Rikki-tikki want to kill Nag and Nagaina more.
 He feels responsible for the safety of the family and the garden animals.

-Nag decides to sneak into the house to kill the humans.
-He falls asleep in the bathroom while he waits for the humans to wake up.
-Rikki-tikki realizes he is there and attacks.
+One night, Nag and Nagaina plot to kill the human family.
+Nag falls asleep in the bathroom while he waits for the man to come in for his morning bath.
+Rikki-tikki watches and waits for the right moment, then attacks.
 The mongoose wins a terrible battle against the cobra.
-In the morning, the Englishman again hails Rikki-tikki a hero, chops Nag in half, and throws the snake on the trash pile.
+Teddy's father shoots Nag in two, only after Rikki-tikki has killed him, and throws the snake on the trash pile.

 The family and animals rejoice.
 Rikki-tikki eats a huge celebration meal with the family, and settles down as the proud protector of his human family and garden-animal friends.